zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 109] (#msdiv109) {#msdiv109 .ref .msdiv} (17-12)

 [APZ 109.1] (#apz109 .1) {#apz109 .1 .ref .apz} "FREE, KIT?
-Will he close apart from him?”
+Will he close apart from him?"
 What is what separates from Buddha?
 Will get out?
-“A moment” is a moment at least a moment Ready.
+"A moment" is a moment at least a moment Ready.
 'Pingiya' is from Gauthawana Usagnana Aththaththa is the 'Conscious Flag The cone of the cone, the prophecy from the Lord, and the search is abundant From Aththa, from the submissive Aththa, from the Thutha, it is in character From the Aththa, it is abundant, and from the Aththa, it is abiding, and it is bent to it From him, from him who is slightly burdened to it, is said.

-[APZ 109.2] (#apz109 .2) {#apz109 .2 .ref .apz} says "Georiai” to the earth.
+[APZ 109.2] (#apz109 .2) {#apz109 .2 .ref .apz} says "Georiai" to the earth.
 'This is relay' tells the promontory.
 Applied to any handle in Adda, (Mahanidadis (3-1) 3 Must.)
 The prophets made this prophecy, arrived, Therefore Buddha himself has good pledges.
 Hence Fillings